isomerpages/moe-broadricksec/_about/Our Broadricians/Broadrician of the Year.md

 <h3>Broadrician of the Year</h3>
 <p>The Broadrician of the Year Award is presented to a student who excels
-in various aspects of their school life, demonstrating outstanding achievements and commendable character qualities.</p>
-<p>This award is based on academic excellence and clear demonstration of
-the school's GRC values, student leadership, and positive contributions to the school community and beyond.</p>
+in various aspects of their school life, demonstrating outstanding achievements and commendable character qualities.
+This award is based on academic excellence and clear demonstration of the school's GRC values, student leadership, and positive contributions to the school community and beyond.</p>
 <p></p>
 <table style="minWidth: 75px">
 <colgroup>